YoungFaithful/CapacityExpansion.jl/paper/paper.md

 - *The generalized import of input data*: Modeling other energy systems is possible by adjusting the input data.
 The package extracts all information needed to model a specific energy system based on a few standardized input files.
 The time-series, geographic, and cost data can be edited as tables and integrated using the `.csv`-file format.
 The technology input data can be edited like a tree structure and integrated using the `.yml`-file format.

-- *Integrated aggregation*: Aggregating the time-series input data is commonly done to reduce the computational complexity of the optimization. ``CapacityExpansion`` is well integrated with the Julia package ``TimeSeriesClustering``.
-This integration allows easy use of the typical time-series aggregation methods and further allows the usage of feedback loops between the optimization result and time-series aggregation.
+- *Integration of ``TimeSeriesClustering``*: Time-series data like the demand, available solar factors, and available wind factors are used as an input to model the temporal variance of the energy system.
+Aggregating the time-series input data is commonly done to reduce the computational complexity of the optimization. ``CapacityExpansion`` is well integrated with the Julia package ``TimeSeriesClustering``.
+This integration allows using the typical time-series aggregation methods, integrated testing of the temporal resolution, and an integrated feedback loops between the optimization result and time-series aggregation.

 - *Seasonal storage*: A recent seasonal storage formulation from Kotzur is implemented to allow time-series aggregation and modeling of seasonal storage at the same time [@Kotzur:2018].

 - *Modular model setup*: The model setup is flexible and based on a modular setup.
 Depending on the configuration different technology groups can be activated or deactivated, a green or brown field study performed, emissions limits can be enforced, different storage models can be used, and an integrated investment and dispatch or pure dispatch optimization can be run.

-## ``CapacityExpansion`` within the broader ecosystem
+# ``CapacityExpansion`` within the broader ecosystem
 ``CapacityExpansion`` is the first package to provide capacity expansion planning in Julia [@Bezanson:2017].

 Multiple other software tools exist that support energy system planning both in Julia and other programming languages.
 We provide an overview of the broader ecosystem for orientation.